BearNetwork-BRNKC/BearNetworkChain-Node/cmd/clef/tutorial.md

 In `$HOME/.clef`, the `masterseed.json` file was created, containing the master seed.
 This seed was then used to derive a few other things:

 - **Vault location**: in this case `02f90c0603f4f2f60188`.
    - If you use a different master seed, a different vault location will be used that does not conflict with each other (e.g. `clef --signersecret /path/to/file`).
-This allows you to run multiple instances of Clef, each with its own rules (e.g. mainnet + testnet).
+This allows you to run multiple instances of Clef, each with its own rules (e.g. BearNetworkChain MainNet + testnet).
 - **`config.json`**: the encrypted key/value storage for configuration data, currently only containing the key `ruleset_sha256`, the attested hash of the automatic rules to use.

 ## Advanced rules